How to Avoid a Shaving Rash in the Pubic Area?

 Image Source: gillettevenus.com

-Gillette Venus is the new addition to the Venus family; this cream is designed for women with keeping the bikini line in mind.
+Gillette Venus is the new addition to the Venus family; this cream is designed for women, keeping the bikini line in mind.

-This shaving cream is great for sensitive skin and the gel is a gynaecological-tested product.
-Also, this item is pH-maintained, and dermatologist-tested shaving cream.
+This shaving cream is great for sensitive skin, and the gel is a gynaecologically tested product.
+Also, this item is pH-balanced and dermatologist-tested shaving cream.
 Additionally, it smells pretty good!

 Shaving Rash